Munir Hachemi

-Munir Hachemi (born 1989) is a Spanish writer.
+Munir Hachemi (born 1989 Madrid) is a Spanish writer.

+In 2021, he was named by Granta magazine as one of the most promising young Spanish-language writers in the world.

+Life

 He was born in Madrid to an Algerian father and studied Spanish at university.
 He also obtained a master's degree in Latin American studies.
 His fiction appeared initially in fanzines under the aegis of the Escritores Bárbaros collective.
 His first novel Cosas vivas appeared in 2018.

-In 2021, he was named by Granta magazine as one of the most promising young Spanish-language writers in the world.
+He was writer in residence at the Cheuse Center.